-Community Information Guides can be viewed on the CFA website at www.cfa.vic.gov.au
+Community Information Guides can be viewed via the CFA website.

 7.4 Municipal Relief and Recovery Plan

 This Plan will be used as a guide to assist individuals and the community to manage the reestablishment of those elements of society necessary for their wellbeing.